Marcelle has a degree in journalism. She is also a certified spin instructor, where she shares her passion for fitness and music.

 Teachers leave them kids alone.

 Lead singer Sting, who had once worked as a school teacher before becoming a rocker, wrote the lyrics about a school girls' crush on a teacher who feels quite anxious about the forbidden scenario.
-The lyrics of this 1980 hit start out:
+See the opening lyrics of this 1980 hit below.

 Of schoolgirl fantasy.